Articles and opinion

 In her article for The Wealthnet, Rosayln Breedy shares a few of her observations on the need for good governance and succession planning.

-With forward thinking, good governance, succession and contingency planning, she suggests that a board can do a great deal to mitigate the financial loss caused for family, employees and other family business stakeholders.
+No-one can prevent death, dementia or every disaster, or the impact on the family and the business.
+But, with forward thinking, good governance, succession and contingency planning, a board can do much to mitigate the financial loss that can ensue for family, employees and other family business stakeholders.

-To read the full article, please click here.
+To read the article on The Wealthnet website, please click here.
 You may need a subscription to view the content.